zaynab-alnuwayri/zaynab-alnuwayri/README.md

 ## Hi there 👋

-My name is Zaynab, and I'm a senior Data Science student passionate about education, data, and technology for social impact.
+My name is Zaynab, and I'm a senior data science student passionate about education, data, and technology for social impact.

 ### 💡 Interests
 - Data analytics & data engineering